bipashant/rubion/README.md

 # 🔒 Rubion

 **Rubion** is a security and version scanner for Ruby and JavaScript projects.
-It helps you identify vulnerabilities and outdated dependencies in your Ruby gems and NPM packages.
+It helps you identify vulnerabilities and outdated dependencies in your Ruby gems and NPM/JavaScript packages.

 ## Features

 - 📛 **Gem Vulnerabilities**: Scans for known security vulnerabilities in Ruby gems using `bundle-audit`
 - 📦 **Gem Versions**: Identifies outdated Ruby gems with release dates and version counts
-- 📛 **Package Vulnerabilities**: Scans for known security vulnerabilities in NPM packages using `npm audit`
+- 📛 **Package Vulnerabilities**: Scans for known security vulnerabilities in NPM/JavaScript packages using `npm audit` or `yarn audit`
-- 📦 **Package Versions**: Identifies outdated NPM packages with release dates and version counts
+- 📦 **Package Versions**: Identifies outdated NPM/JavaScript packages with release dates and version counts
 - 📊 **Beautiful Reports**: Organized table output with severity icons (🔴 Critical, 🟠 High, 🟡 Medium, 🟢 Low, ⚪ Unknown)
 - 🚀 **Fast & Efficient**: Parallel API processing (10 concurrent threads) for quick results
 - ⚡ **Incremental Output**: Shows gem results immediately, then scans packages